m1ghtyg00sh/eJPTNotes/README.md

 				Push - adds an element to the stack
 				Pop - removes the last inserted element

+		Pointers:
+			A variable that holds a memory address.
+This address is the location of another object in memory.

 Network Attacks:
 	Hydra -L users.txt -P passwords.txt <service://server> <options>
 	Telnet:
 		hydra -L users.txt -P pass.txt telnet://target.server